AlexHash43/DentistBookingSystem/README.md

 # DentistBookingSystem
+My own project using as a my portfolio.
-Portfolio - My own project for a dental practice booking apointments system .NET CORE 5 + Blazor
+This project was planning making for the dental practices as a booking apointments system.

+##What pargramming lanugage and framework was used
+-.NET CORE 5 + Blazor